arielchuri/forglory/crystalcastles/rules/output/output.md

 #### Stamina Dice

 Stamina, fatigue, carrying, breath holding.
-Stamina dice maybe added to anyother roll but are not recovered until after a short rest.
+Stamina dice maybe added to any other roll but are not recovered until after a short rest.

 #### Health Dice